 We have three, 12-week terms throughout the academic year: Fall, Spring I, and Spring II.
 Courses are offered Monday through Thursday in the evening, beginning at 4 pm.

-Our MPH degree is designed to be completed in two years, full- time.
-Students may choose to attend part-time.
+Our MPH degree is designed to be completed in two years with full-time study.
+Once admitted into the program, students may choose to attend part-time.

-Note: Students in the Epidemiology or Biostatistics track who enroll in the spring should allow more than two years to complete the MPH degree.
+Note: Students in the Epidemiology or Biostatistics track who enroll in Spring I or Spring II should allow more than two years to complete the MPH degree.
 Students in these tracks are strongly encouraged to begin in the Fall term.
-Please contact the Program Office for more details.
+For more details, please contact the program office.

 Yes.
 Non-matriculating students are welcome.
-Non-matriculating students must submit required information via SOPHAS Express.
+Non-matriculating students must submit an application to SOPHAS Express.
 Tuition is per credit, and coursework taken as a non-matriculated student can be applied toward the degree if you later decide to apply for degree completion.
 Non-matriculating students may take up to 12 credits, after which they must apply for the MPH degree

 What is the current tuition cost?